dcunited001/dcunited001.github.io/_posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.md

 tags: "philosophy math psychology category-theory intelligence"
 headline: A High Level Overview of Cognitive Faculties
 author:
-  name: "David Conner
+  name: "David Conner"
+excerpt: "
-excerpt: "Data and metadata about functions and language in particular is likely found all over the brain.
+Data and metadata about functions and language in particular is likely found all over the brain.
 And information related to other faculties of the mind is likely similarly sharded all over the brain.
 This would help achieve dynamic behavior, as it would allow